FAIRFAX LAWYER HELPING CLIENTS UNDERSTAND AND POST BAIL

 If you are not approved for bail, or if your bond is more than you can pay – even with the help of a bail bondsman – your defense attorney can ask the court to reconsider your case or to set a bond amount that is more in line with what you can afford.

 A Fairfax criminal defense lawyer can make a strong argument for a reasonable bond amount and even make arrangements with a bail bondsman on your behalf, if necessary.
 In some cases, your attorney may even persuade the judge to release you on your own recognizance.

 If you’re arrested and charged with a crime in the Fairfax area, do not plead guilty, and don’t try to act as your own attorney, either.
 That will put your family, freedom, and future at even greater risk.
 A guilty plea creates a criminal record and everything that a criminal record entails.

 You want to avoid a conviction and a criminal record.
 If you’re charged with a crime, it is important to have a lawyer from the very start.
 A bail hearing is no exception.
 Your lawyer is there to ensure fairness, protect your rights, and argue for the best possible outcome to your case.

-If you’ve been arrested, whether you’ve been charged with a violent felony or a misdemeanor offense, Manassas criminal defense lawyer Scott C. Nolan will address your concerns, fight for the justice you deserve, and bring the case to a just and appropriate conclusion.
+If you’ve been arrested, whether you’ve been charged with a violent felony or a misdemeanor offense, Fairfax criminal defense lawyer The Law Office of Scott C. Nolan, PLLC will address your concerns, fight for the justice you deserve, and bring the case to a just and appropriate conclusion.

-To learn more, to schedule a legal consultation, or if you need legal help right now, call Scott C. Nolan’s law offices or reach out to him online.
-If you’ve been charged with a crime in or near Manassas, get the legal help you need.
+To learn more, to schedule a legal consultation, or if you need legal help right now, call The Law Office of Scott C. Nolan, PLLC’s law offices or reach out to him online.
+If you’ve been charged with a crime in or near Fairfax, get the legal help you need.
 Having a good attorney’s help is your right.